dirkkelly/dirkkelly/content/about.md

 Consulting was a fantastic way for me to experience the huge variety of organizations in the world, and relate that experience back to my skill of system analysis, design, and development.

-I went on to join InterExchange who's headquarters are in New York, I now work as a full time remote employee.
+I went on to join InterExchange's headquarters are in New York, I work as a full time remote employee.

+## Perth

+I was born here, I promise you it's one of the most beautiful places I have been on this Earth.

+My family live here, they're a clan of caring, hard-working, intelligent, and opinionated people.